 You, Will, Make Iterative Improvements

 Not only will you be helping your customers, but you will be helping your team improve too.
 Your articles and social channels can be shared internally to keep your training current and your employees engaged in what you are up to.
-As times change, you can update your content and optimise it further than having to start from scratch each time.
+As times change, you can update your pieces of information and optimise it further than having to start from scratch each time.
 If a particular event happens each year and you didn’t get much traction on your content, once it’s passed you now have a whole year to build upon what you learnt the year before to be better prepared next time.

 You Will Increase Creativity and Learning